xrdocs/cloud-scale-networking/_tutorials/tutorial_placeholder.md

 ```

 ### Example 2:
-In the previous example, both interfaces had same configuration statements (description and IPv4 address).
+In the previous example, both interfaces had the same configuration statements (description and IPv4 address).
 With the replace operation, the config from interface gig 0/0/0/1 was moved / merged with the config under interface gig 0/0/0/2

 This example will cover the case where the original and new interfaces have "different" configuration statements and the user desires to only apply the config from the original interface and not the merge

-We start with an initial config where interface gig 0/0/0/0 and gig 0/0/0/2 have different configuration statements (non-default mtu on gig 0/0/0/2)
+We start with an initial config where interface gig 0/0/0/0 and gig 0/0/0/2 have different configuration statements (see non-default mtu on gig 0/0/0/2)
 ```
 RP/0/0/CPU0:iosxrv-1#show runn